-1. Clear Obligation to use the WTO Dispute Settlement Procedures
+1. Clear Obligation to Use the WTO Dispute Settlement Procedures

-The WTO agreement states clearly that all disputes must follow the WTO dispute settlement procedures and explicitly bans unilateral measures not conforming to these procedures.
+The WTO Agreement states clearly that all disputes must follow the WTO dispute settlement procedures and explicitly bans unilateral measures not conforming to these procedures.
 The use of unilateral measures in contravention of these procedures is itself a violation of the WTO Agreement.
 Article 23 of the DSU, which is a part of the WTO Agreement, stipulates that when a WTO Member seeks redress for a breach of obligations, nullification or impairment of benefits under the covered agreements, or for an impediment to attaining any objective under the covered agreements, the WTO Member shall follow the rules and procedures set forth in the DSU.

-Although it should be obvious that the settlement of WTO-related disputes should be governed by the WTO dispute settlement procedures, the fact that this principle has been explicitly stated represents a significant step forward.
+Although it was also obvious that the settlement of GATT-related disputes should be governed by the GATT dispute settlement procedures, the fact that this principle has been explicitly stated at the establishment of WTO represents a significant step forward.